jimcrews/crewsj.github.io/k8s-scheduling-101.md

 ## Manual Scheduling

-For new pods joing clusters without a Scheduler:
+For new pods joining clusters without a Scheduler:

 `nodeName` can be added manually to the Pod definition file which will assign the pod to the specified node.
 `nodeName` is a child of `spec`: